jbeuckm/drupal-client/README.md

 1. An installation of Drupal 7.x and <a href="https://drupal.org/project/services">Services Module</a>

 2. REST Server module enabled, an endpoint defined and appropriate permissions (system, user, node, etc.).
-In server settings, enable the request parsing mime types application/json, application/x-www-form-urlencoded and multipart/form-data.
+In server settings, enable only response formatter `json` the request parsing mime types `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.

 3. A Javascript project - node.js or Titanium are known to work